Advertiser Disclosure

 What Does Southwest and Icelandair’s New Partnership Mean For You?

-When the partnership officially goes live, seamless connections between Southwest — the largest domestic airline in the U.S. — and Icelandair-operated flights will only be possible at Baltimore-Washington International (BWI).
+Now that the partnership is live, seamless connections between Southwest — the largest domestic airline in the U.S. — and Icelandair-operated flights are possible at Baltimore-Washington International (BWI).

 An Icelandair Boeing 737 MAX 9 at Stockholm Arlanda